namas191297/rest_api_flask/README.md

 REST APIs can use different data formats to  transfer data between the client and the server.
 In this particular application, we are using the ```JSON``` syntax to transfer the data between client and the server.

-**JavaScript Object Notation** is an open-standard file format that uses human-readable text to transmit data objects consisting of attribute–value pairs and array data types.
+**JavaScript Object Notation** is an open-standard file format that uses human-readable text to transmit data objects consisting of attributeâ€“value pairs and array data types.
 An example can be seen as follows:
 ```
 {
      "firstName": "John",